OUR 2024 PROGRAMME

 3.30 pm - Innovation is Alive

 A new quick-fire session designed to get a quick preview of innovative projects happening in the laboratory sector.
 Presenters will go up against one another in this energetic and competition style session.
-The judging panel will deliberate across the afternoon to select the winner, which will be presented at the evening dinner function.
+The judging panel will deliberate across the afternoon to select the winner.
 Thank you to Roche Diagnostics who have sponsored this session.

 Innovation participants